Take the QUIZ on Complex Sentence

 Examples:

-In this sentence conductivity of wire is not mentioned, but it is described as the 'object' of the sentence.
-In this sentence the main clause is made up of two independent dependent clauses.
+"Faraday discovered that electricity moves through wire."
+In this sentence, conductivity of wire is not mentioned, but it is described as the 'object' of the sentence.
+This sentence has two independent clauses:

-First independent clause: Faraday discovered that.
-In this sentence 'that" is called a clause marker.
-A clause marker starts the adjective clause.
+The first independent clause:" Faraday discovered that".
+In this sentence 'that" is a clause marker acting as the object of the sentence.

-The above two clauses are independent because they both have a subject, verb and object, and they can stand alone.
+The above two clauses are independent because they both have a subject and verb, and impart a complete thought thus an stand alone.

 Hint: You can recognize an adjective clause because it always contains a subject, verb and a clause marker.
 Study the examples below.